Computer model locks in Vikings vs. Seahawks picks, score prediction, SGP for NFL Week 13

 It's safe to say the Minnesota Vikings may regret letting quarterback Sam Darnold leave, and they'll get a reminder of what they're missing out on when they visit Darnold and the Seattle Seahawks in Week 13 of the NFL season.
 Minnesota (4-7) has struggled badly with J.J.
 McCarthy under center, and the Vikings will now start rookie Max Brosmer against Seattle.
 The Seahawks (8-3), meanwhile, look like potential Super Bowl contenders with Darnold.

 Kickoff from Lumen Field is set for 4:05 p.m.
 ET.
 The Seahawks are 12-point favorites, according to the latest Vikings vs. Seahawks odds.
 The over/under for total points scored is 41.5, down two from the opening line.
+The Seahawks are -870 money line favorites (risk $870 to win $100), while the Vikings are +579 underdogs.
 Before making any Vikings vs. Seahawks picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Vikings vs. Seahawks at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: